MichaelClerx/cellml-validation/models_1_0/README.md

 The files in the `invalid` subset should fail in all CellML 1.0 validators.
 Where possible, these files contain only a single error per file.

+## Booleans

+The CellML spec makes only confusing statements about booleans (occasionally mentioning the unit `cellml:boolean`, which cannot be assigned to any number or variable and has none of the other properties of a unit).
+In this test set, cases involving booleans are treated separately from unit checking conversion, as it seems likely many tools will treat booleans as a type, and e.g. implement type checking (`7 + false` is wrong) but not unit checking (`1 newton + 1 meter` is fine).
+The set `booleans` contains examples of misuse of booleans.
+Because the spec does not state otherwise, we assume that all these files are valid CellML.

 ## Advanced number types